stolostron/multicluster-observability-addon/internal/metrics/README.md

 To prevent accidental deletion of CRDs during transitions:
 - **`deletion-orphan` label**: The `addon.open-cluster-management.io/deletion-orphan` label is set on the `monitoringstacks` CRD when COO is deployed.
 - **Reasoning**: Since OLM does not override the existing ownership on this specific CRD (while it does on the others), MCOA would normally delete the CRD upon its own uninstallation.
 This annotation removes the ownership claim, ensuring the resource is not deleted by the `WorkAgent`.
-For the other CRDs (PrometheusAgent, ScrapeConfig, etc.), OLM takes full ownership during installation, which naturally displaces the MCOA ownership and prevents the `WorkAgent` from deleting them when they are removed from the manifest list.
+For the endpoint-operator-managed CRDs, the endpoint operator is their sole SSA owner.
+When COO installs and takes over, it displaces that ownership and the endpoint operator stops reconciling them.
+- **`ReadOnly` CRDs**: Resources with `ReadOnly` update strategy are never deleted by the Work Agent, regardless of whether they are present in the manifest list.

 ### Hub-side CRD Dependencies
-Note that `prometheusagents` and `scrapeconfigs` CRDs are not deployed on the hub by MCOA.
+Note that `prometheusagents` and `scrapeconfigs` CRDs are not deployed on the hub by the endpoint operator.
 These are installed by the **MultiCluster Observability (MCO)** operator as they are direct dependencies of the Addon Manager (MCOA).
+The `ReadOnly` feedback stubs still work on hub because MCO's CRDs satisfy the existence check.

 ## Lifecycle Sequence Diagrams